fcojaviergon/rocket-launch-genai/docs/OVERVIEW.md

 ## Priority Use Cases

-1. A user uploads a document and processes it with a pipeline
+1. A user creates an analysis scenario and adds documents for processing
+2. A user analyzes RFP documents to extract criteria and evaluation frameworks
+3. A user analyzes proposal documents against RFP criteria
-2. A user queries documents through messages with AI
+4. A user queries documents through messages with AI
-3. A user generates responses with an LLM model from completions
+5. A user generates responses with an LLM model from completions
-4. A user interacts with a chatbot with history
+6. A user interacts with a chatbot with history
-5. An administrator manages users and permissions
+7. An administrator manages users and permissions
-6. A super admin supervises all system activity
+8. A super admin supervises all system activity

 ## Final Considerations